JvanKatwijk/qt-dab/README.md

 Since it is common to avoid reading a manual, here are the basic steps for the build process.
-It is strongly advised to use qmake/make in the process, since the number of configuration options is larger and selecting configuration options is much easier.
+While generating a Makefile using cmake is possible, it is strongly advised to use qmake for that purpose.
+The **qt-dab-6.5.pro** file contains (much) more configuration options than the **CMakeLists.txt" file does.

 Step 1
 -----------------------------------------------------------------

-- :information_source: Note that the sources for 6.30 are now in the subdirectory `qt-dab-s6` and for qt-dab-5.x in the subdirectory `qt-dab-s5`
+- :information_source: Note that the sources for 6.5 are in the subdirectory `qt-dab-6.5` and for qt-dab-5.x in the subdirectory `qt-dab-s5`
-- Install required libraries,
+- Install required libraries (Qt and qwt libraries, FFTW, libsndfile and libsamplerate, portaudio, zlib, etc, see the configuration file)
 * :information: It turns out that in recent versions of Debian (and related) distributions the lib `qt5-default` does not exist as as separate library.
 - It seems to be part of another of the qt5 packages that is installed.
 - Be aware that different distributions store qt files on different locations, adapt the INCLUDEPATH setting in the `.pro` file if needed.